embedly/embedly-docs/features/frame.rst

 This feature is currently in :ref:`Beta <beta>`.

-XSS Protection is really as simple as putting every embed in an iframe.
-Everything in the child frame has no access to the above frame, so your site is protected from malicious embeds.
+Cross-site scripting (XSS) protection is really as simple as putting every embed in an iframe.
+Nothing in the child frame has access to the containing frame, so your site is protected from malicious embeds.

 There is a disclaimer here, that Embedly hand curates the list of sites that we allow embeds from.
 We have tested them all and one can assume that they are